NFL standings: Updated AFC, NFC playoff picture for Week 9 of 2020 season - Up News Info

 Who would be in?

-1. Seattle Seahawks (6-1), first place, NFC West.
+1. Seattle Seahawks (6-2), first place, NFC West.
 The division is tough, but the Seahawks are getting some separation from the 49ers and the Rams.
-The Cardinals, who handed them their only loss, are the new top threat to keep them from taking back the throne after just missing in 2019.
-Russell Wilson already has won the MVP race.
+The Cardinals, who handed them their only NFC loss before the AFC loss to the Bills, are the new top threat to keep them from taking back the throne after just missing in 2019.
+Russell Wilson is trying to hold off Mahomes in the MVP race.

 2. Tampa Bay Buccaneers (6-2) first place, NFC South.
 Tom Brady is putting them in the driver’s seat in the division as expected, but it’s also what they’re getting done with the running game, defense and special teams.
 They might be trending to become the best, most complete team in the conference by Week 17.